koervcor/SEL_CD/README.md

 + MSTAR can be downloaded [here](https://pan.baidu.com/s/103kb3sg65iSY87gGqadpBA) 提取码：lzad
 + OpenSARShip can be downloaded [here](https://pan.baidu.com/s/1uvF6yYwkfxyIc6XinRpfGg) 提取码：6rwb

-You could download datasets and put them in in `./data` folder for train and evaluation.
+You could download datasets and put them in `./data` folder for train and evaluation.

 2.Training